meeshkan/beginners-guide-to-property-based-testing/ARTICLE.md

 **Property based testing** is a different approach here to help with that.
 You yourself don't generate the exact input - that is done by by a computer automatically.
 What you as a developer do is:

 - You specify what input to generate.
-- You assert on guarantees (here after called **properties**) which are true regardless of exact input.
+- You assert on guarantees (hereafter called **properties**) which are true regardless of exact input.

 Let's see an example using the [Hypothesis](https://hypothesis.readthedocs.io/en/latest/) test library: